By Mengyu Yang

 Once one’s minimum sentence is complete, the CSRA system is utilized to determine if they are ready to be released into the community.

-Given that many were low-risk to public safety and eligible for parole, it begs the question of whether they should have been released from CDCR custody.
+Given that many were low-risk to public safety and eligible for parole, it begs the question of whether they could have been granted early-release from prison.

 The spread of outbreaks in prisons is almost unavoidable due to the absence of proper healthcare, medical negligence, and inability to socially distance.
-According to the National Commission on COVID-19 and Criminal Justice, the infection rate among incarcerated people is 4.5 times higher than rates among the general public.
+According to the National Commission on COVID-19 and Criminal Justice, the infection rate among incarcerated people across the United States is 4.5 times higher than rates among the general public.

 As a result, it is widely agreed that reducing prison populations is the key to controlling the pandemic behind bars.